Harmila331/aws-serverless-api/README.md

-## Step-16:API Gateway Lambda Integrations
+## Step 16:API Gateway Lambda Integrations

 This screenshot shows Lambda functions added as integrations in API Gateway.
 PUT, GET, and DELETE Lambda functions are connected to the HTTP API.